 Age Requirements

 Social Security’s age requirements form the cornerstone of its benefits structure.
-Full Retirement Age (FRA) varies by birth year; for those born in 1960 or later, it’s 67.
-However, individuals can opt for early retirement benefits starting at age 62.
-This comes at a reduced monthly amount.
+The Full Retirement Age (FRA) varies by birth year; for those born in 1960 or later, it’s 67.
+However, individuals can opt for early retirement benefits starting at age 62, but this comes at a reduced monthly amount.

-On the flip side, delaying claims beyond the FRA can increase benefits, with increments added each year until age 70.
-These age benchmarks are designed to offer flexibility and allow recipients to choose when to start benefits based on their personal, financial, and health considerations.
+Alternatively, delaying claims beyond the FRA can increase benefits, with increments added each year until age 70.
+These age benchmarks offer flexibility and allow recipients to choose when to start benefits based on their personal, financial, and health considerations.
 These factors make timing a pivotal decision in maximizing Social Security’s offerings.

 Work Credits and Their Importance